 Greater will be the value of δ, higher will be the value of stator armature current.
 It is so because motor needs more input power to carry the increased load.
 It too much load is put on a synchronous motor, the rotor will be pulled out of synchronism after which it will stop.

 It the load on the motor is increased gradually, then the rotor goes to new position smoothly.
 But if the motor load is changed suddenly then the rotor cannot its new position corresponding to the new value of δ smoothly.
 Due to the inertia of the rotor, rotor oscillates around its correct position for some time before adjusting to the correct position.
 This is known as hunting in synchronous motor.

 Due to hunting

-- rotor swings about its new position due to inertia
+- If the load changes are frequent then the rotor swings about its new position due to inertial.

 The damper winding in synchronous motor plays a very important role in hunting.
 When rotor oscillates the relative motion between RMF and rotor becomes nonzero.
 Hence an EMF is induced proportional to relative motion in damper winding.